graasp/graasp/README.md

-# Graasp
+# Graasp Backend

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/graasp/graasp?color=deepskyblue)

+This repository contains the source code and confgurations for the Graasp Backend.
+Visit the Graasp Platform at [graasp.org](https://graasp.org)

+❓Looking for our client applications/frontends ?
+Head over to: [Builder](https://github.com/graasp/graasp-builder), [Player](https://github.com/graasp/graasp-player), [Library](https://github.com/graasp/graasp-library), [Analytics](https://github.com/graasp/graasp-analytics) or [Account](https://github.com/graasp/graasp-account)

 ## Requirements

 In order to run the Graasp backend, it requires:

-- Node v.16
+- Node v20
-- NPM v.7 or v.8
+- NPM v9
-- Yarn
+- Yarn (can be installed through [`nvm`](https://github.com/nvm-sh/nvm))
 - [Docker](https://docs.docker.com/get-docker/) : Docker is not necessary, it is possible to install everything locally.
 However it is strongly recommanded to use the Docker installation guide.

 ## Recommended Tools

 - [NVM](https://github.com/nvm-sh/nvm) : CLI to manage multiple versions of Node.js and NPM.

-- [SourceTree](https://www.sourcetreeapp.com) : A free visual Git client for Windows and Mac.

 - [Postman](https://www.postman.com) : Application to explore and test your APIs.
+- [Starship](https://starship.rs/): A shell prompt enhancer that shows you the current git branch nvm version and package version, very usefull for quick look at your environment (works on all shells and is super fast), requires you to use a [NerdFont](https://www.nerdfonts.com/)
 - [VS Code](https://code.visualstudio.com) : IDE to manage the database and make changes to the source code.
   - [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) : A extension for VS Code.
 It allows to easily setup the dev environnement.

   - [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools) : A extension for VS Code.
 It allows easy access to the database.